juliasilge/supervised-ML-case-studies-course/slides/chapter1_01.md

 - **tidyr**
 - others!

-To learn more about the tidyverse, visit this [page](https://www.datacamp.com/tidyverse-tutorials).
+To learn more about the tidyverse, visit this [page](https://www.tidyverse.org/learn/).

-Notes: When you type "library(tidyverse)", what you're doing is loading this collection of related packages for handling data using tidy data principles.
+Notes: When you type `library(tidyverse)`, what you're doing is loading this collection of related packages for handling data using tidy data principles.
 These packages include ggplot2 for data visualization, and dplyr and tidyr for data manipulation and transformation.
 During this course, I'll point out when we use functions from these different packages.

 I typically load the tidyverse packages all at once in my daily work because these functions all work together and are so convenient for dealing with real world data.

 ---